apluslms/a-plus/README.md

 5. ### X virtual frame buffer

 	For tests requiring X display server xvfb can be used.
 These tests include in browser tests.
-Installs the xvfb and copies the daemon script.
-Finally starts X daemon in DISPLAY=:0
+Following installs xvfb and copies the daemon script.
+Finally X daemon is started at DISPLAY=:0

 		sudo apt-get install xvfb
 		sudo cp doc/etc-init.d-xvfb /etc/init.d/xvfb